anthony62490/qol/README.md

 *In progress*
 * **SWF Opener**:				    Supply the filepath for a local .swf file and get an html file for viewing in a browser
 *Completed.
 Script creates a simple html shell for an swf filepath and allows the user to name it
-TODO: File validation and more error handling*
+TODO: File validation and more error handling
+Windows shell doesn't preserve tabs.
+How to fix this?*